US STOCKS-Wall St slips on mixed earnings, higher Treasury yields

 The Fed's "Beige Book", a snapshot of the health of the U.S. economy, will be released at 2:00 p.m.
 ET (1800 GMT), and investors will scrutinize it for the impact of the recent banking crisis on economic activity.

-Chipmakers including Micron Technology MU.O and Qualcomm Inc QCOM.O were down around 1% each after European giant ASML Holding NV ASML.AS noted some signs of caution among customers.
+Chipmakers including Micron Technology MU.O, Qualcomm Inc QCOM.O and Intel Corp INTC.O were down between 1% and 2% after European giant ASML Holding NV ASML.AS noted some signs of caution among customers.

-Declining issues outnumbered advancers by a 3.70-to-1 ratio on the NYSE and a 2.40-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers by a 2.17-to-1 ratio on the NYSE and a 1.60-to-1 ratio on the Nasdaq.

 (Reporting by Sruthi Shankar and Ankika Biswas in Bengaluru Editing by Vinay Dwivedi)